-If you’re a total newbie to SEO, we’re going to make this extremely easy for you by simplifying what Etsy SEO is, why it’s important, and – finally – how you can implement the most effective SEO strategies to take your Etsy shop traffic, sales, and revenue to the next level.
+If you’re a total newbie to SEO, we’re going to make this extremely easy for you by simplifying what Etsy SEO is, why it’s important, and – finally – how you can implement the most effective SEO strategies to take your Etsy Store traffic, sales, and revenue to the next level.

 SEO is an acronym that stands for “Search Engine Optimization.”
 To understand what Etsy SEO is and how it works, you must start by understanding how Etsy visitors and shoppers search for products.

 People will find your Etsy products in two ways:

 Etsy on SEO involves optimizing for both Etsy searches AND Google searches.

 In one sense, Etsy Search is basically a search engine.
 It’s like Google – except for handmade products and goods.
 So when people want something, they go to Etsy, type in a product name or keyword, and click “search.”
 Within seconds, Etsy delivers a list of products that match their input.
 Etsy’s goal is to deliver the most relevant and highest-quality listings possible, which increases the chances of the customer buying something.

 SEO is basically the art of optimizing your own shop so that you’re more likely to show up in the search results when an Etsy customer runs a search for products that you sell.